Fixfast Ltd: Terms and Conditions

 (a) Phone or email.
 Call customer services on +44 (0) 1732 882387 or email us at email@example.com.
 Please provide your name, delivery address, details of the order and, where available, your phone number and email address.

-(b) By post.
-Download and print off the form here: www.fixfast.com/consumer_cancellation and post it to us at the address on the form.
-Or simply write to us at that address, including details of what you bought, when you ordered or received it and your name and address.
+(b) Simply write to us, including details of what you bought, when you ordered or received it and your name and address.

-9.2 Returning goods after ending the contract.
 If you end the contract for any reason after goods have been dispatched to you or you have received them, you must return them to us.
-Please call customer services on+44 (0) 1732 882387 or email us email@example.com for a return label or to arrange collection.
+Please call customer services on +44 (0) 1732 882387 or email us at firstname.lastname@example.org for a return label or to arrange collection.
 If you are a consumer exercising your right to change your mind you must send off the goods within 14 days of telling us you wish to end the contract.

 (a) if the goods are faulty or misdescribed; or